 We stayed in this beautiful conservation area, in a quaint place called Seashell Cottage, a Sykes Cottages property formerly inhabited by ‘sprat-wafflers’, or fishermen.
 I would recommend the area as the best place to stay if you’re visiting Deal for a short time.

 At the other end of Deal’s main seafront drag there’s Deal Castle, which along with neighbouring Walmer Castle was built by Henry VIII as part of England’s coastal defence.
 Both castles are maintained by English Heritage and I’ve posted more about Deal Castle here.
-The route along Deal’s seafront is listed in the Times’ Easy cycling guide and a trip to see both castles by bike in one day is easily done, even with kids.
+The route along Deal’s seafront is an excellent cycle path, and a trip to see both castles by bike in one day is easily done, even with kids.

 Deal is 9 miles from Dover, off the A2.
 Direct trains run regularly from Charing Cross and Kings Cross stations in London.